 - Massage your mix onto a small area of soft skin.
 The recommended area is the inside of the forearm.
 Apply to an area of around 1/2 inch.

 - Wait for 12-24 hours.
 If no reaction occurs, itching, redness, etc you can assume it is safe for you to use in topical application without running the risk of allergic reaction.

 Aromatherapy as a complementary medicine can be used for the treatment of various conditions.

-It has been shown to reduce:
+Healing with Essential Oils have been shown to reduce: